JUJUZhang/Transfer-Learning/README.md

 # Transfer-Learning

-This model is a CNN based only on the character level as in charCNN [1].
-It exploit the benefit of deep structure for text understanding task as in ResNet [2] and [3].
-The code is rewritten under Tensorflow TF-Slim to shorten the code and facilitate the tranfer deep networks' parameters as in Inception-v3 [4].
+This model is a CNN based only on the character level as charCNN [1].
+It exploit the benefit of deep structure for text understanding task as ResNet [2] and [3].
+The code is rewritten under Tensorflow TF-Slim to control more easily and facilitate the tranfer deep networks' parameters as Inception-v3 [4].
 The first work of transfer a shallow CNN can be read at [5].

-The input is the Twitter's emoticon data set by [5].
+The evaluation data is small data set of Semval-2013 (2.3k/0.9k pos/neg tweets).
+The input is a big Twitter's emoticon data set [6] (1.6 M balanced pos/neg tweets).

 ## Reference